Academy of Our Lady of Peace

 - We value the faith formation experience of each student and want to prioritize it with time and attention.

-- All faculty & staff are able to support the faith experience of our students.
+- All faculty and staff are able to support the faith experience of our students.

-- Students are not required to miss valuable instructional class time to participate in OLP retreats and, by occurring prior to the start of the second semester of classes, students will be able to focus solely on their retreat and faith experience.
+- Students are not required to miss valuable instructional class time to participate in OLP retreats and, because retreats occur prior to the start of the second semester of classes, students will be able to focus solely on their retreat and faith experience.

 At OLP, we believe in providing students a well-balanced, holistic approach to learning.
-Taking into account social and mental factors, we prioritize celebrating the uniqueness of the individual girl while providing the time and space for the cultivation of healthy relationships over shared passions.
-One of the many ways we strive to foster social and emotional well-being is by encouraging students to participate in and bond with peers through any of the 75 student clubs and organizations available on our campus.
+We celebrate the uniqueness of each girl while providing the time and space for the cultivation of healthy relationships over shared passions.
+One of the many ways we foster social and emotional well-being is by encouraging students to participate in any of the 75 student clubs and organizations available on our campus.
 Central to social and emotional well-being is the sense of belonging.
 With such a diverse array of clubs and activities, there truly is a place for every single student on our campus beyond the classroom.
 In connecting with their peers through passion projects and stress-relieving activities, students are developing social bonds that positively impact their mental health and pave the way for productive community building.
 Through faculty moderators overseeing clubs and organizations, it is yet another way to develop lasting relationships between students and faculty, which is uniquely characteristic of an OLP education.

 - 100% of OLP graduates go on to pursue higher education.

-- Received a total of 862 offers of admission to 263 different 4-year universities across the United States and the World.
+- Received a total of 1,125 offers of admission to universities across the United States and the world

 Sports by Season:

 Winter: Basketball; Soccer; Water Polo